- The machine check exception Windows 10 BSoD can be caused by faulty hardware.

 - Restart your computer and check if the issue is resolved.

-Although it’s recommended to use the latest drivers, sometimes latest drivers might have certain issues with Windows 10, and it’s recommend to uninstall them and replace them with the older version.
-To uninstall your graphic card driver, do the following:
+Although it’s recommended to use the latest drivers, sometimes they have certain issues with Windows 10, and it’s recommended to uninstall them and replace them with the older version.

 - Press Windows Key + X to open Power User Menu and select Device Manager from the list.